dante-packet/packet-terraform-cpr/README.md

 4. Verify your server in the Packet portal

-5. The default setup is for t1.small, please change this to your preferred device you may refer below
+5. The default setup is for t1.small.
+You change this to your preferred device type you may refer below for more guides

 ```
 https://support.packet.com/kb/articles/custom-partitioning-raid